Missing boy last seen near where person died in Malabar house fire | Where Orlando Turns First For Breaking News, Weather, and Traffic

-Sebastian Meachum was last scene the 800 block of Atz Road, where a house caught fire and killed one person around 10:30 a.m., firefighters said.
+Sebastian Meachum was last seen in the 800 block of Atz Road, where a house caught fire and killed one person around 10:30 a.m., firefighters said.

-Brevard Couty Sheriff's deputies have not said if the missing child is related to the deadly house fire.
+The FDLE says Sebastian may be with Tony and Chrissy Hughes, whom Brevard County sheriff's deputies said live at the burned-down home with the boy.

 Firefighters saw someone in the home when they arrived, but were unable to rescue the person because of the danger from the fire, deputies said.